Melonber/SharkByte_v2/README.md

 # SharkByte_V2 Project

-Welcome to the **Honeypot Wi-Fi Project**, a compact and educational cybersecurity tool designed to simulate vulnerable Wi-Fi networks for research, learning, and testing purposes.
+Welcome to the **SharkByte_V2**, a compact and educational cybersecurity tool designed to simulate vulnerable Wi-Fi networks for research, learning, and testing purposes.
 This project uses the ESP32 microcontroller to create a honeypot that mimics a legitimate Wi-Fi network, attracting potential attackers and capturing insights into their behavior.

 ## Features